Holidays Calendar for June 27, 2018

 • 2010 Same-sex marriage became legal in Iceland.
 Jóhanna Sigurðardóttir, then-Prime Minister, changed her civil union with Jónína Leósdóttir into a marriage.

-• 2008 Died: Michael Turner, American comic book artist known for his works on Fathom, Soulfire, Witchblade, Superman/Batman and various covers.
+• 2008 Died: Michael Turner, American comic book artist known for his work on Fathom, Soulfire, Witchblade, Superman/Batman, and various covers.

 • 2005 Died: Domino Harvey, English bounty hunter in the United States.
 She was notable for being one of the few women working in the field.

-• 2001 Died: Jack Lemmon, American filma and television actor and musician.
+• 2001 Died: Jack Lemmon, American film and television actor and musician.
 He was an eight time Academy Award nominee with two wins.

 • 2001 Died: Tove Jansson, Swedish-speaking Finnish novelist, illustrator and painter best known as the author of the Moomin book series.

 • 1996 Died: Albert R. Broccoli, American film producer.
-He is most notable as the producer of the any of the James Bond films (from 1962 to 1989).
+He is most notable as the producer of many of the James Bond films (from 1962 to 1989).

-• 1989 Born: Matthew Lewis, English film, television and stage actor best known for his roles as Neville Longbottom in the Harry Potter film series.
+• 1989 Born: Matthew Lewis, English film, television and stage actor best known for his role as Neville Longbottom in the Harry Potter film series.

 • 1987 Born: Ed Westwick, English actor, model and musician best known for his roles as Chuck Bass in Gossip Girl and Tybalt in Romeo & Juliet (2013).

-• 1984 Born: Khloé Kardashian, American television personality, model, socialite and businesswoman, member of the Kardashian family.
+• 1984 Born: Khloé Kardashian, American television personality, model, socialite and businesswoman, a member of the Kardashian-Jenner family.

 • 1982 Space Shuttle Columbia launched on its final mission, STS-4.
 The crew consisted of Thomas K. Mattingly II and Henry W. Hartsfield, Jr.